smukov/async-apex-framework/README.md

 ## How to test the sample job:

-Assing the **Manage Async Requests** permission set to your user and execute the following snippet:
+Assing the **Manage Async Requests** Permission Sett to your user and execute the following snippet:

 ```
 // NOTE: this will update all your Accounts' Description field to "Updated: {execution time}"